trmwzm/yorick-mode/README.md

 # Content
 * yorick.el  -- provides emacs modes for
   1. editing yorick source code
   2. a terminal window for interactive yorick sessions
   3. same terminal window for shell and ssh sessions

-* yorick-auto.el
+* yorick-auto.el..
   put this and yorick.el in your site-lisp directory, and load it in site-start.el to autoload the yorick, ysh, yssh, and yutil-setup functions.
   Users should still put a yutil-setup call in their .emacs